Alcoy, Cebu: Economy

 Alcoy is mainly an agricultural town with Nug-as, a mountain barangay, more than half of commercial crops.
 The rest of the communities rely on subsistence fishing and backyard farming.
 The country's largest dolomite quarry is mined in Pugalo.
 Beaches are located in Guiwang and Daanlungsod.

+Education

+The public schools in the town of Alcoy are administered by one school district under the Schools Division of Cebu Province.